 Since its introduction over a decade ago, bitcoin has become a household name around the globe.
 Even today, this popular cryptocurrency continues to generate headlines, driving a growing awareness of the digital asset class.
 Although there are now thousands of altcoins in circulation, bitcoin accounts for more than two-thirds of total market cap.

 As with any emerging asset class, market maturity remains a significant hurdle to broad adoption.
 However, as the cryptocurrency ecosystem evolves, investment opportunities have become increasingly diverse.
-Many companies have begun to roll out investment products and financial services that aim to bring bitcoin in line with conventional financial markets.
-Also, bitcoin rewards programs have become a popular way to encourage market participation.
+Many companies have begun to roll out investment products and financial services that aim to bring BTC in line with conventional financial markets.
+Also, BTC rewards programs have become a popular way to encourage market participation.

 The Growth of Digital Assets